tomatolog/manticore/docs/8_sphinxql_reference/show_threads_syntax.rst

 The ‘Info’ column will be cut at the width you've specified in the ‘columns=width’ option (notice the third row in the example table below).
-This column will contain raw SphinxQL queries and, if there are API queries, full text syntax and comments will be displayed.
+This column will contain raw ManticoreQL queries and, if there are API queries, full text syntax and comments will be displayed.
 With an API-snippet, the data size will be displayed along with the query.